xykivo/percipio/code_style.md

 Rational:

 The #pragma once directive is safer and easier to use.
+It is supported on most modern compilers that support C++20.

 ### Doxygen Style Comments
 Use Doxygen style comments to document classes, enums, functions and fields.